survivejs/webpack-book/manuscript/formats_supported.md

 UMD, universal module definition, takes it all to the next level.
 It is a monster of a format that aims to make the aforementioned formats compatible with each other.
 I will spare your eyes from it.
 Never write it yourself, leave it to the tools.
 If that didn't scare you off, check out [the official definitions](https://github.com/umdjs/umd).

 Webpack can generate UMD wrappers for you (`output.libraryTarget: 'umd'`).
 This is particularly useful for library authors.
-We'll get back to this later when discussing npm and library authorship in detail at the *Authoring Packages* chapter.
+We'll get back to this later when discussing npm and library authorship in detail at the *Authoring Libraries* chapter.

+## Conclusion

+Webpack supports a large variety of file formats.
+More often than not you will have to install some loader.
+Webpack itself supports just a couple of common JavaScript module formats.

+I will show you how to get a development setup done in the next part of this book.
+After that we will dig into build related concerns.